Alan Williams (Florida politician): Florida House of Representatives

 In 2014, Williams was challenged in the Democratic primary by Dianne Williams-Cox, a retired state employee.
 Williams-Cox argued that he had used his time in office to advance his own interests rather than those of his constituents, while he criticized Williams-Cox for lacking the requisite experience to serve in the legislature.
 Williams campaigned on his support for giving state employees raises and for increasing access to online voter registration.
 He ended up defeating Williams-Cox handily, winning 68% of the vote to her 32%.
 In the general election, Williams faced only write-in opposition, and won his fourth and final term in the legislature with nearly 100% of the vote.

 Williams at a conference sponsored by the National Black Caucus of State Legislators in Washington, D.C.

-Term limited out of the 8th District House seat in 2016, Williams ran for Leon County Supervisor of Elections against Mark S. Earley, Leon County Voting Systems Manager, and Tena Pate, the resigning chair of the Florida Commission on Offender Review, following the retirement of Ion Sancho.
-Pate ran on her experience as the Chair of the Florida Commission on Offender Review.
-Earley campaigned on his 28 years of technical and leadership expertise in the field, and numerous endorsements from community leaders and local and state politicians, including the retiring Supervisor Ion Sancho.
-Williams campaigned on his record of community outreach in Tallahassee and actions while serving in the House, and argued that Ion Sancho should not have been allowed to endorse in the race given his position.
-Williams claimed that Earley had overstepped his role as Leon County Voting Systems Manager during the election cycle, and that he had known the results of the primary before their public release, in his words, a "felony".
-It was later revealed that this had been purported to him by Tena Pate, who lost in the primary, though she gave no reasoning behind her assertion.
-Williams lost the race, receiving 45.69% of the vote to Mark Earley's 54.31%.